osonus/oson/UserGuide.md

 	}
 ```

 If you provide a specific parameter, it will use it, which is Json2ClassDataFunction.
 Otherwise, it will use the generic one, which is java.util.function.Function.
 Here is the rule for handling a deserializer: if it returns an object of expected (which is Class<T> type), it will use this object as the deserialized product and return it.
 If the deserializer returns a null, then Oson uses this as your intention to ignore this class and returns null.
-Any other cases, Oson will continue its normal routine, whichi is to continue the deserialization process.
+Any other cases, Oson will continue its normal routine, which is to continue the deserialization process.

 Here is an example of lambda expression as a deserializer: